This portfolio was designed as a desktop OS. Open on a laptop for the full experience.

 HTML · CSS · JSInstrument SerifIBM Plex MonoDark modeSingle file

 The portfolio is the case study.
-A system, a rationale, an opinion — the same process I bring to everything.
+A system, a rationale, an opinion.
+Same process I bring to everything.

 cmd_alice / Design System